Customer: Vector Aerospace

 - Interactive Facility Maps that enable Vector to visually monitor how lighting is being used – such as where the activity is concentrated within the facility and percentage of luminaire ‘on’ time during a specified time interval — and fine-tune settings interactively.

-- Energy savings that accumulate so quickly that they support a rapid payback, with years of follow-on savings going directly to the bottom line.
+- Energy savings accumulate so quickly that they support a rapid payback, with years of follow-on savings going directly to the bottom line.

 - A green solution that makes a significant contribution to Vector’s sustainability agenda